sobanahmed6061/Actice-Recon-tech-Detection/README.md

 ## 📄 License

-This project is created for educational purposes as part of the ITSOLERA Summer Internship Program 2026.
+This project is created for educational purposes as part of the ITSOLERA  Internship Program 2026.